Country: Sweden (might pass by Finland and Norway)

 Charity: yes, fundraising for Hjärnfonden

-Impact: According to my research, there has not been any woman (with or without disability) that has done this route during winter in Scandinavian History (counted past 200 years).
+Impact: According to my research, there has not been any woman (with disability) that has done this route during winter in Scandinavian History (counted past 200 years).

 Prior experience: For this long distance in one go, none.
 Have to begin somewhere right?